Expert: Jaco Cebela, Multrees

 Traditionally, the wealth management industry is significantly behind the rest of the world when it comes to embracing digital innovation.
 With the ever-increasing levels of both cost and time pressures, it is becoming necessary to harness digital innovations to drive business efficiency and deliver increased value to clients.

 - We are now at the tipping point of digital innovation.
-Creating an ‘idea’ is key to innovation, and technology unlocks
+Creating an ‘idea’ is key to innovation, and technology unlocks ideas.

-- Advice to firms was to start small and simple, utilising technology to solve one problem at a
+- Advice to firms was to start small and simple, utilising technology to solve one problem at a time.

-- The three examples discussed by the delegates, where firms are innovating are client on- boarding, client reporting and client
+- The three examples discussed by the delegates, where firms are innovating are client on- boarding, client reporting and client analytics.

 - Having the right culture to promote an environment that encourages digital innovation is of utmost importance.